PxPerfectMike/scootloops/readme.md

 ### Parameters:

-- array - The array to loop through
+-   `array` (Array): The array to loop through.
-- data - The value to match against each element in the array
+-   `data` (Any): The value to match against each element in the array.
-- callback - A function to be called for each matching element in the array
+-   `callback` (Function): A function to be called for each matching element in the array.

 #### Example: